Headlight Bulb Replacement

-Headlight bulbs are encased in a carefully designed housing that illuminates the roadways and makes your car visible to other drivers and pedestrians.
+Headlight bulbs are encased in carefully designed housing that illuminates the roadways and makes your car visible to other drivers and pedestrians.
 They rely on the vehicle’s electrical system for power.
-There are many types of headlight bulbs in use today including sealed beams, halogen plug-in bulbs, LED (light emitting diode), and HID (high intensity discharge) bulbs.
-Some car models are sold with headlight options and a mechanic may rely on your car’s VIN to determine the type of headlight system in your vehicle.
+There are many headlight bulbs in use today, including sealed beams, halogen plug-in bulbs, LED (light-emitting diode), and HID (high-intensity discharge) bulbs.
+Some car models are sold with headlight options, and a mechanic may rely on your car’s VIN to determine the type of headlight system in your vehicle.

 When to replace headlight bulbs?

-- Bulb is blown out.
+- The bulb is blown out.
 All of the various headlight bulb types are replaced if the bulb itself has failed.
 This is the most common scenario.

-- Bulb has dimmed.
+- The bulb has dimmed.
 Some bulb types, particularly halogen bulbs, will produce significantly less light output as the bulb filament ages from use.
 LED and HID lighting do not dim with age and thus are generally only serviced if the light source has failed.

 - Headlight circuit fails.
-Note that in some cases, the bulbs are not the underlying issue that leads to the need for replacements.
-Instead wiring to the bulb, terminal connections, bulb sockets, and system components could be the underlying problem.
+Note that the bulbs are not the underlying issue that leads to the need for replacements in some cases.
+Instead, the underlying problem could be wiring to the bulb, terminal connections, bulb sockets, and system components.

 How do mechanics replace headlight bulbs?

-- Halogen bulbs and sealed beams, which are generally modular plug in components, are accessible once the hood is raised.
+- Halogen bulbs and sealed beams, generally modular plug-in components, are accessible once the hood is raised.

-- The replacement procedure for LED and HID bulbs will depend on whether the light source itself is faulty or if it’s a component in the circuit.
-Removal procedures for sophisticated HID and LED systems vary by car model and mechanics follow the repair procedures in the factory service manual for your model.
+- The replacement procedure for LED and HID bulbs will depend on whether the light source itself is faulty or a component in the circuit.
+Removal procedures for sophisticated HID and LED systems vary by car model, and mechanics follow the repair procedures in the factory service manual for your model.